 Regardless of the type of profession you choose in the law, remember that the legal audience is a doubting audience.
 A judge will not believe your argument unless you rely on relevant precedent and clearly articulate your arguments.
 In litigation, the opposing side will use the law to prove the opposing point.
 A contracts lawyer will argue that your drafted provisions are not legal.
 A legal scholar will argue that your theories are irreconcilable with other legal positions.
 Therefore, to be effective in any legal career, you will need to prove every argument you make.
 To do so, you will need to ground your arguments in the law with clear legal analysis.

-The Legal Documents chapter provides information on a variety of documents you will be expected to write in your first year and upper class courses as well other documents you may be asked to draft as a lawyer.
+The Legal Documents chapter provides information on a variety of documents you will be expected to write in your first-year and upper-class courses as well as other documents you may be asked to draft as a lawyer.
 Each section discusses the formal requirements of that particular legal document and provides multiple annotated samples.
 The Legal Analysis chapter provides material on the types of legal rules you will encounter, explains the various forms of rhetoric, and discusses jurisprudence and the art of crafting policy arguments.
 In addition, it explains techniques for statutory interpretation and case analysis and then illustrates how to construct legal analysis in a thorough and logical fashion.
 The Writing Process chapter provides techniques for creating a deliberate and efficient process, focusing on writing and rewriting techniques.
 It also covers professionalism so that you will be prepared when you enter the legal workforce.

 Grammar and Citation